Beloth/Ostston/Next/Notes.md

     * If successful movement reduced to 5ft.
   * Will continue to try to connect until Mal leaves the room or the mage goes away.
   * For every turn attached +1 to wings
+* Ameria has an Ioun Stone Protection, Wand of the War Mage +1, potion of greater healing, Spell Scroll of Clairvoyance